 What’s important in these situations is to have a quality beverage program, and snacks that pair well with beer, wine, and other liquor.
 Of course, making sure you have a stocked mini bar for all guests too!

 So if you are wondering how to create a great customer experience, this article is for you.
+Having a cocktail expert by your side and stylish glassware in your bar is not always enough.
 Let’s jump into the importance of having a well-stocked mini bar in the hotel room!

 A Well-Stocked Mini Bar